1977–78 in English football: Diary of the season

 22 April 1978: Nottingham Forest seal the Football League First Division title, and become only the third club in history to do so a year after winning promotion.
 They get the point they need to guarantee the championship with four matches left from a goalless draw with Coventry City.

 25 April 1978: Harry Griffiths, who recently stepped down as manager of Swansea City but was retained as assistant manager by his successor John Toshack, dies of heart attack aged 47 just before Swansea's 3-1 win over Scunthorpe United which moves them closer to promotion to the Third Division.

 29 April 1978: West Ham United lose 2–0 at home to Liverpool, and can now only stay up on goal difference if Wolverhampton Wanderers lose their remaining two matches.
 Alex Stepney, the 35-year-old Manchester United goalkeeper, retires from playing.
 He spent the final 12 years of his playing career at Old Trafford, and at the time of his retirement he was the club's longest serving player and the last player remaining from their European Cup triumph of 1968.
 He also contributed to the League title triumph of 1967, relegation in 1974, promotion in 1975 and FA Cup glory in 1977.

 2 May 1978: Wolverhampton Wanderers beat Aston Villa 3–1 to stay in the First Division at West Ham United's expense.

 4 May 1978: Champions Nottingham Forest draw 0–0 with second-place Liverpool at Anfield to finish seven points clear at the top of the table.
 They are unbeaten in their last 26 League matches, a run stretching back to November, and have lost just three League games all season.

-6 May 1978: Ipswich Town win the FA Cup for the first time in their history when a Roger Osborne goal gives them a 1–0 win over Arsenal at Wembley Stadium.

-10 May 1978: Liverpool retain the European Cup thanks to a Kenny Dalglish goal against Club Brugge of Belgium at Wembley Stadium.

-20 May 1978: Steve Coppell scores the only goal in England's 1–0 win over Scotland at Hampden Park.
-England win the Home Championship with a 100% record.

 2 June 1978: Wigan Athletic, runners-up of the Northern Premier League, are elected to the Football League Fourth Division at the expense of Southport.
 Boston United, champions of the Northern Premier League, had been unable to apply for election to the Football League.

-15 June 1978: Less than three months after Hartlepool United defender Dave Wiggett was killed in a car crash, another Football League club is plunged into mourning with the death of a player when Blackpool midfielder Alan Groves died of a heart attack aged 29.
+15 June 1978: Blackpool midfielder Alan Groves died of a heart attack aged 29.

 National teams

+Ron Greenwood, general manager of West Ham United and team manager until 1974, accepted an offer to become temporary manager of the England national team in August 1977, initially for three matches only.
+In November, England beat Italy 2–0 at Wembley Stadium in their final World Cup qualifying game, but failed to qualify for next summer's final tournament after Italy won against Luxembourg in December.

+Despite their failure to qualify for the World Cup, Ron Greenwood was appointed England manager on a four-and-a-half-year contract.
+His first match as permanent England manager ended in a 2–1 defeat to West Germany in Munich in February 1978.
+In April, a goal from Kevin Keegan gave England a 1–1 draw against Brazil at Wembley.
+Steve Coppell scored the only goal in England's 1–0 win over Scotland at Hampden Park in May.
+England won the Home Championship with a 100% record.